Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

 The entanglement structure and information protection are intricately connected~\cite{PhysRevLett.125.030505, PhysRevLett.111.127205, PhysRevX.7.031016, PhysRevX.11.011030, QI_NP, PhysRevX.10.041020}.
-In a noiseless unitary random circuit, the encoded information will remain in the system for an infinitely long time.
-However, in real experiments, inevitable quantum noise from the environment can disrupt entanglement within the system \cite{hokeMeasurementinducedEntanglementTeleportation2023}.
-It has been demonstrated that quantum noise can be treated as a symmetry-breaking field in the effective statistical model, resulting in a single area-law entanglement phase and the disappearance of entanglement phase transition~\cite{BAO2021168618, Noise_bulk, jian2021quantum, PhysRevB.108.104310, PhysRevB.107.014307, PhysRevB.108.104310, PhysRevB.107.L201113}.
-Consequently, the information encoded in the steady state becomes susceptible, necessitating the identification of a characteristic timescale for information protection.
+For a noiseless monitored random circuit in a volume law phase (also dubbed as error-resilient phase), the encoded information will remain in the system for an infinitely long time.
+However, in real experiments, inevitable quantum noise from the environment can disrupt entanglement within the system. \cite{hokeMeasurementinducedEntanglementTeleportation2023}.
+From the entanglement perspective, it has been demonstrated that quantum noise can be treated as a symmetry-breaking field in the effective statistical model, resulting in a single area-law entanglement phase and the disappearance of MIPT with infinitesimal noise strength $q$~\cite{BAO2021168618, Noise_bulk, jian2021quantum, PhysRevB.108.104310, PhysRevB.107.014307, PhysRevB.108.104310, PhysRevB.107.L201113}.
+Nevertheless, investigations on the information protection capacity in noisy hybrid quantum circuits are rare and strongly required, especially necessitating the identification of a characteristic timescale for information protection, because noise errors are more general and common than measurement errors on quantum devices for quantum error correction.